 The Acceptable Transfer Syntaxes for a media type can be specified in any of the following ways, depending on the service:

-The "transfer-syntax" parameters to a media type contained in the <accept> query parameter.
+The transfer syntax media type parameters contained in the accept query parameter (see Section 6.1.1.5)

-The value(s) contained in the <transfer-syntax> query parameter (see Section 6.1.1.8.4)
+The value(s) contained in the transfer syntax query parameter (see Section 6.1.1.8.4)

-The "transfer-syntax" parameters to a media type contained in the Accept header field.
+The transfer syntax media type parameter contained in the Accept header field.

 6.1.1.8.4 Selected Transfer Syntax

 The Selected Transfer Syntax is the transfer syntax selected by the origin server to encode a single message part in the response.
-The Selected Transfer Syntax has the following characteristics:

-The origin server shall first determine the Selected Media Type as defined in Section 6.1.1.7, and then determine the Selected Transfer Syntax.
+The origin server shall first determine the Selected Media Type as defined in Section 6.1.1.7 and then determine the Selected Transfer Syntax.

-The Selected Transfer Syntax shall be one of transfer syntax media type parameters of the Selected Media Type.

-Both transfer syntax media type parameters and transfer syntax query parameters are prioritized from left to right.

-If the Selected Media Type was contained in the <accept> query parameter, then the Selected Transfer Syntax is determined as follows:
+If the Selected Media Type was contained in the accept query parameter, then the Selected Transfer Syntax is determined as follows:

-Select the first supported transfer syntax parameter of the Selected Media Type, if any;
+Select the value of the transfer syntax parameter of the Selected Media Type, if any;

-Otherwise, select the first supported transfer syntax in the <transfer-syntax> query parameter value for the Selected Media Type, if any;
+Otherwise, select the value of the transfer syntax in the transfer syntax query parameter value for the Selected Media Type, if any;

 Otherwise select the default transfer syntax for the Selected Media Type